thierrymoudiki/thierrymoudiki.github.io/_posts/2025-12-07-ARIMA-Pricing.md

 serial dependence
 3. **Residual Resampling**: Use Gaussian density estimation to resample centered ARIMA residuals
-4. **Risk-Neutral Path Generation**: Combine fitted ARIMA models with resampled residuals to create martingale paths
+4. **Risk-Neutral Path Generation**: ~~Combine fitted ARIMA models with resampled residuals~~ Generate new paths by cumulatively summing the resampled centered residuals (starting from S0), then multiply by e^(rt) to return to price space
 5. **Option Pricing**: Compute option prices as discounted expected payoffs under Q

 ## R Packages Used